 Ulf Lindell artist from Sweden has been exposing his images around the world for over 30 years now.
 He has had individual shows in addition to Stockholm, also for example in Paris, Moscow, St. Petersburg, Sao Paulo and Bogota.
 He has already exposed here in Rio de Janeiro several times before.
 Now the central image in the exhibition is a burned-out bus.

 “At about this time last year, I saw that burned out buss and it was a picture that got stuck in my memory.
-It became a symbol of failure, both political and personal.
+It became a symbol of failure, both political and personal” Ulf Lindell April 2018.

 The images in this exhibition start as figurative images made with a mixed tec that have a documentary approach.
 The pictures I made after the two buses became more abstract, reminding me of a statement that might be appropriate here.
 It was the outstanding German artist Gerard Richter who made the comment when he was criticized for jumping between styles.
 He said: “Style is violence, and I’m not a violent person. ”

-And even if this show contains several strong pictures that tells scary stories about circumstances in Rio de Janeiro and all Brazil, it is not these stories that occupies me the most when I stand in front of the canvas.
+And even if this show contains several strong pictures that tell scary stories about circumstances in Rio de Janeiro and all Brazil, it is not these stories that occupy me the most when I stand in front of the canvas.
 It’s a completely different agenda that controls it.
 The metaphysical agenda.
 The magic that lifts an image into art.

 Centro de Arte Maria Teresa Vieira, Rio de janeiro, Brasil”Mesmo que esta exposição contenha várias imagens fortes que contam histórias assustadoras sobre circunstâncias no Rio de Janeiro e em todo o Brasil, não são as histórias que mais me ocupam quando eu estou diante da tela. É uma agenda completamente diferente.
 A agenda metafísica.
 A magia que levanta uma imagem na arte”, explica o artista.